rdp3/airtune_pixel_pooly_assets/README.md

 # Pixel Pooly Assets

-Raw project file `pooly_pals.aseprite` can be opened in AseSprite.
+Raw project file `pooly_pals.aseprite` can be opened in Aseprite.

 Raw export is located in `/pngs`